 - C++ programming is great for mobile sensor applications.

 C vs C++ is a topic of eternal debate.
-Although C++ is more popular than C, both are among the most popular programming languages.
-Starting with C++ is good to easily understand the concepts related to programming.
+Although C++ is more popular than its predecessor, both are among the most popular programming languages.
+Starting with C++ is good for easily understanding the concepts related to programming.

-Beginning your programming journey with C is although challenging but it will help you develop a robust understanding of the concepts involved in programming and software development.
+Through this article, you get to know the difference between C and C++ programming.
+Beginning your programming journey with C is challenging but it will help you develop a robust understanding of the concepts involved in programming and software development.

 People are also reading: